MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 #### Example emails to send

-**Subject**: ATTENTION: Decision to Migrate to Office 365
+**Subject**: ATTENTION: Decision to Migrate to Microsoft 365

-**Message**: A few months ago, management decided we will transition to Office 365.
-In Office 365, all employees will have access to cloud storage and its included apps.
+**Message**: A few months ago, management decided we will transition to Microsoft 365.
+In Microsoft 365, all employees will have access to cloud storage and its included apps.

 We will manage the migration to ensure all of our data gets transfered securely and efficiently.
 Let us know if you have any questions or concerns about the process.

 **Subject**: ATTENTION: Important Info Regarding Cloud Data Migration**

-**Message**: As you know from prior emails, we are moving to Office 365 as our cloud storage provider.
+**Message**: As you know from prior emails, we are moving to Microsoft 365 as our cloud storage provider.

 To assist in this migration, we ask all employees to finish working and upload any last changes to files by 17:00 PT on Friday, April 7, 2020.
 Changes to files or data after this time will not be moved.

-On Monday, April 10, 2020, all employees will be using Office 365.
+On Monday, April 10, 2020, all employees will be using Microsoft 365.

 Questions and concerns can be directed to your immediate manager and/or our technical support staff via the usual channels.